worker109/Whipper-Snipper/README.md

 # Examples

-## 1. Application that uses an always running service
+## 1. Application that use an always running service

 Some applications have a dedicated background service, if this service is only required when using the application you may not want it to run all the time.